This post may contain affiliate links. Please read my disclosure.

 Any type of smoked sausage will work in a seafood boil.
 Andouille is a great choice, as it has a smoky and spicy flavor, but you can also use kielbasa.

-For a bold and spicy flavor, you’ll need 4 tablespoons of Cajun seasoning.
+For a bold and spicy flavor, you’ll need 4 tablespoons of Cajun seasoning and some liquid crab boil (the BEST crawfish boil seasoning!).
 While you can use store-bought, homemade Cajun seasoning is easy to make!

 Step by step instructions